Please note: the RCOG Women’s Network was formerly known as the Consumers’ Forum.

 - To support effective communication between professionals and the public.

-To ensure consumer perspectives inform and influence practice through contributing to:
+To ensure the public's perspectives inform and influence practice through contributing to:

 - RCOG reports